By Trae Jacobs,

 Note: Your Wi-Fi network password cannot have any special characters in it to connect it to your Ring Doorbell.

-The way you put your doorbell in set-up mode depends on which Ring Doorbell model you have:
+The way you put your Ring device in setup mode depends on which model you have:

 - Ring Video Doorbell: Remove the doorbell from the mounting bracket and press the orange button on the back of the doorbell.
 Do not hold the button down.